vladislavivanistsev/zotero-bibtex/README.md

 # Adding references to LaTeX

-1) To copy a citation to LaTeX, the desired item needs to be highlighted in Zotero and the key combination ctrl-shift-c pressed.
+1) To copy a citation to LaTeX, the desired item needs to be highlighted in Zotero, and the key combination ctrl-shift-c pressed.

 2) The reference is inserted into LaTeX with ctrl-v.

 # Some Zotero tricks
-* Bibliographies can be merged and modified manually with any text redactor.
+* Bibliographies can be merged and modified manually with any text editor.
-* Bibliographies may have redundant entries, but must have all entries that are cited in text.
+* Bibliographies may have redundant entries but must have all entries that are cited in the text.
 * A useful trick is to assign a color to the tag in the bottom left menu.
 That enables the use of hotkeys (number keys derived from the tag placement) to add the tag to Zotero items.
 * When citing multiple items, highlight all of them before pressing ctrl-shift-c.